-ChRM directions were calculated using a minimum of four consecutive heating steps usually decreasing towards the origin such that line fits were generally not anchored to the origin.
-Some demagnetization paths showing a steady direction but no significant decrease in intensity upon demagnetization were forced through the origin (Figure 5, data are provided in Table C1 in Appendix C).
+origin (Figure 5; data are provided in Table S2 in Appendix C).
 Line fits with a Maximum Angular Deviation (MAD) above 30° were systematically rejected.
-Because of the common occurrence of secondary overprints with normal polarities, sometimes persisting at relatively high demagnetization temperatures, a careful selection of ChRM directions was performed by ordering them into four quality groups (Table C1).
-In the Quality 1 (Q1) group are the ChRM directions of normal or reversed polarity from which a well-defined direction was determined from stable and linear demagnetization paths, yielding MAD typically below 15° (Figures 5a & b).
-In the Quality 2 (Q2) group, normal or reversed polarities are clearly defined but the directions are less reliable because of directional scatter and/or overlapping secondary overprint (Figures 5c & d).
-The polarity determination of Quality 3 (Q3) remains ambiguous due to the weakness of the signal and/or strong overlapping with the normal-secondary-polarity (Figures 5e & f).
-This group also includes poorly indurated samples that were destroyed before we could process enough measurements to extract reliable ChRM directions.
-The Quality 4 (Q4) group includes data displaying outlying directions that were rejected following an iterative cut-off protocol described in the paragraph below.
+Because of the common occurrence of secondary overprints with normal polarities, sometimes persisting at relatively high demagnetization temperatures, a careful selection of ChRM directions was performed by ordering them into four quality groups (Table S2).
+In the Quality 1 (Q1) group are the ChRM directions of normal or reversed polarity from which a well-defined direction was determined from stable and linear demagnetization paths, yielding MAD typically below 15° (Figures 5a and 5b).
+In the Quality 2 (Q2) group, normal or reversed polarities are clearly defined but the directions are less reliable because of directional scatter and/or overlapping secondary overprint (Figures 5c and 5d).
+The polarity determination of Quality 3 (Q3) remains ambiguous due to the weakness of the signal and/or strong overlapping with the normal secondary polarity (Figures 5e and 5f).
+This group also includes poorly indurated samples that were destroyed before we could process enough measurements to extract reliable ChRM directions an iterative cutoff protocol described in the paragraph below.

 The reversed polarity directions were more reliably identified than normal ones because the latter may have resulted from a full overprint of an originally reversed direction.
-The distinction between a primary component and a normal secondary overprint was also aided by the fact that the primary directions have been affected by significant counter-clockwise rotations about vertical-axes (Figure 6).
-Great-circle analysis [McFadden and McElhinny, 1988] was applied to some Q2 and Q3 samples, when the contribution of the direction of the secondary normal polarity overlapped a reversed polarity direction carried by only a few points.
-For this procedure the mean of the Q1 reverse polarity directions was used as set point, and the procedure described by [McFadden and McElhinny, 1988] was used to extract the primary direction from the great circles analysis (Figure 6).
-To remove greatly outlying and transitional directions, an iterative cut off was applied to the VGPs derived from the obtained ChRM Q1 and Q2 directions.
+The distinction between a primary component and a normal secondary overprint was also aided by the fact that the primary directions have been affected by significant counterclockwise rotations about vertical axes (Figure 6).
+Great circle analysis [McFadden and McElhinny, 1988] was applied to some Q2 and Q3 samples, when the contribution of the direction of the secondary normal polarity overlapped a reversed polarity direction carried by only a few points.
+For this procedure the mean of the Q1 reverse polarity directions was used as set point, and the procedure described by [McFadden and McElhinny, 1988] was used to extract the primary direction from the great circle analysis (Figure 6).
+To remove greatly outlying and transitional directions, an iterative cutoff was applied to the virtual geomagnetic poles (VGPs) derived from the obtained ChRM Q1 and Q2 directions.
 VGP directions lying more than 45° from the mean VGP were iteratively cut off and rejected in the Q4 quality group.
-This procedure was performed on normal and reversed polarity datasets separately.
+This procedure was performed on normal and reversed polarity data sets separately.
 The remaining Q1 and Q2 ChRM directions cluster in antipodal fashion after tilt correction, suggesting a primary origin of normal and reversed polarities (Figure 7).